Citrinate/CS2Interface/CS2Interface/IPC/Documentation/Interface/Status.md

       "InventorySize": 3,
       "UnprotectedInventorySize": 3,
       "AutoStopAt": "2025-06-09T19:25:50.3509119Z",
-      "Message": "CS2 Interface is connected and will auto-stop in 14.33 minutes" }
+      "Message": "CS2 Interface is connected and will auto-stop in 14.33 minutes", "Version": "1.2.0.0"
+    }
   }
 }